tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * You should now see a confirmed `Deposit` transaction, a confirmed `Withdraw` transaction, and your `MetaMask` wallet should now once again contain the additional `10 ether`.

-Congratulations, you have now written, compiled, deployed, and executed your first smart contract!
+Congratulations...you have now written, compiled, deployed, and executed your first smart contract!

 Not only have you written a smart contract, but you have learned a strictly typed programming language which will enable you to write super precise and fast code.